 Security tax on the money, and that can save you 20% to 35% or more

-new IRS rule that takes effect this year will make it easier to
+But a new IRS rule makes it easier to claim this

 Time receipt of self-employment income.